Rules of Eligibility

 Announcement of Awards

-Names of the winners in this competition will be announced early in the winter term.
 A manuscript that has received a prize in the Contest for Underclassmen will not be eligible for any subsequent Hopwood contest.
 The committee reserves the right to keep on file one copy of each winning manuscript.
+Winners will be announced at the Hopwood Awards Ceremony on April 14, 2021.